Top FAQ For Those Arrested for Domestic Violence

 2. Did the police have enough evidence to arrest me?

-CDV is treated as a "zero tolerance" offence by most South Carolina police agencies.
-This means that the police are instructed that they must arrest someone whenever there is any indication that a CDV crime occurred.
+DV is treated as a "zero tolerance" offence by most South Carolina police agencies.
+This means that the police are instructed that they must arrest someone whenever there is any indication that a DV crime occurred.
 The legal standard to justify an arrest is called probable cause and it usually exists when the police see physical signs of an argument or are told by anyone that there was physical contact, attempted physical contact or the threat of physical contact made.
 It is important to understand that probable cause is a much lower standard the beyond a reasonable doubt which is what is supposed to be applied by the Court.
+Many times police make arrests when later on a jury in a trial disagrees, and finds someone not-guilty.

 3. At Bond Court the judge told me not to have any contact with my partner.
 Will anyone be monitoring this?
 What happens if I violate this order?